krishdu/Learn-With-Fun/README.md

 ```
 Phase 4 : Instead of alert, build a pop-up UI
 ```
++ create a dialog element dynamically
++ put the word to this dialog
++ check if dialog is open or not
+    + If open simply overide the new word value
+    + otherwise put the value and show the dialog/modal

 ```
 Phase 5 : add random funny gif imgage on the pop-up